bohnertchris/experience-manager-htl.en/help/using/block-statements.md

 <div data-sly-use.nav="navigation.js">${nav.foo}</div>
 ```

 Initialize a Java class, where the source file is located in the same directory as the template.
-Note that the classname must be used, not the file name:
+Note that the class name must be used, not the file name:

 ```xml
 <div data-sly-use.nav="Navigation">${nav.foo}</div>